frivasplata/Stellar-Quality-Control-Dashboard/README.md

 -AP CPU and Memory available
 -AP CPU temperature in Celsius centigrades

-All this information doesn't requires any Omnivista server but requires a Graylog server (Graylog + elasticsearch + mongo DB), to install a Graylog server please refer to https://graylog.org
+All this information doesn't requires any Omnivista server but requires a Graylog server (Graylog + elasticsearch + mongo DB), to install a Graylog server please refer to https://graylog.org or to download a virtual machine go to https://packages.graylog2.org/appliances/ova and pick the release you wanted.

 Pre-Requisites:
 1- have the Stellar root password